jaimanm/tictactoe-strategic/README.txt

 NOTES:
 Try to make a way to highlight the buttons that are available to click.
-Make the button text bigger too.
+FRAME BORDERS Make the button text bigger too.